 Improper handling can quickly lead to environmental, fire and health hazards.
 The dangers arise not only from the contents of the drum, but also from the handling of the drums.

 By manually transporting, lifting or holding drums, employees are exposed to various dangers.
-Avoid risks and ensure safe working conditions for employees who handles drums in daily operations.
+Avoid risks and ensure safe working conditions for employees who handle drums in daily operations.

 When storing hazardous materials, it is essential the right material for the stored media is chosen to ensure chemical resistance.
 In order to be able to select the appropriate drum material, we recommend taking a look at the safety data sheets of the substances to be stored.
 There you will find all relevant information on storage and transport.